Non-mains utility relief is available to Victorians on very low incomes who have experienced unexpected hardship.

 - Veterans’ Affairs Gold Card.

-If you don’t have one of these cards but you are on a very low income, you may also be able to apply.
+If you don’t have one of these cards but you are on a very low income, you may also be eligible.
 We will ask you some questions to check if you are eligible before issuing a form.

 What are the criteria for the grant?